WolfoIsBestWolf/ror2-SimulacrumAdditions/mod-SimulacrumAdditions/README.md

 -Fixed Artifact of Real not changing the weather or Newts for clients.
--Fixed Orange Potentials not being Orange on Clients -Fixed Twisted Scavengers in the normal game getting Adaptive Armor instead of just in IT.
+-Fixed Orange Potentials not being Orange on Clients -Fixed Twisted Scavengers in the normal game getting Adaptive Armor instead of just in Simu.
 -ReAdds Lunar/Void Family and Mithrix boss waves if Judgement is installed.

 v1.8.3